rajfal/rajfal.github.io/_posts/2018-01-15-use-Cypher-for-data-modeling-and-CSV-analysis.md

 #### Running preliminary data exploration on **soil_survey.csv** with your [Neo4j Browser](http://localhost:7474/)

 **NB:** *Ensure you've parked your CSV file in `~/neo4j/import` and Neo4j service is running*{: style="color: red"}

+Here we can explore different aspects of the CSV file about to be imported.
+You can use the following Cypher queries that you can execute inside your Neo4j Browser.

 1. Count total number of lines.
 ```sql